Iraq War and Guestbook War

 A Warmonger Explains War to a Peacenik by Anonymous

-Christopher Kurtz found this masterful piece.
-I know it has a definite anti-war bias and the facts are debatable.
+The following "debate" has a definite anti-war bias.
 But I think it perfectly sums up the whole discussion about the Iraq War.

 PeaceNik: Why did you say are we invading Iraq?

 WarMonger: We are invading Iraq because it is in violation of security council resolution 1441.
 A country cannot be allowed to violate security council resolutions.

 PN: But I thought many of our allies, including Israel, were in violation of more security council resolutions than Iraq.